banjo/contextfiles.nvim/README.md

 ## Usage

+- Add the appropriate context files in a folder in your repository (default is `.cursor/rules`)

 ### Scanning Context Files

 You can get all the context files for the current file by using the `get_context_files` function.